Walther PPS M2 Review

 The M2 retains it’s predecessor’s ultra slim profile.
 The PPS was one of the thinnest single stack pistols available in 9mm or .40 when it was originally released, and the M2 carries on that tradition.
 While there aren’t quite as many holster options available compared to a Glock G43 or S&W Shield, there are still more than enough out there to suit anyone’s tastes for OWB or IWB carry.

 While some could complain about a few of the ergonomic design aspects of the M1, no one could take issue with it’s functionality.
 When it came time to get down to business, the German quality and craftsmanship shone through.
 The M1 shot lights-out for a subcompact and was not fussy about ammo in the least.
 The PPS M2 is no different.
 It just works, which is exactly what you want out of an everyday concealed carry handgun.

-Recoil can be a concern for smaller carry guns, but the Walther PPS M2 manages recoil better than any other single stack on the market at this time.
+Recoil can be a concern for smaller carry guns, but the Walther PPS M2 shoots smoothly and manages recoil as well as any single stack on the market at this time.

-At Next Level Armory, we give “blue collar” reviews of the products we sell.
-We try to provide our audience with unbiased feedback (as well anecdotal feedback from our customers) of our initial and ongoing impressions of these products while using them in the way that the majority of our customers would.
+At Next Level Armory, we give informal reviews of the products we sell.
+We try to provide our audience with unbiased opinions (as well anecdotal feedback from our customers) of our initial and ongoing impressions of these products while using them in the way that the majority of our customers would.
 Unless otherwise noted, these products are NOT provided to us for the purposes of review.